+The general results from the discount rate sensitivity tests are summarised in Table 27.
 The PSCs for projects with their costs weighted towards their O&M obligations are sensitive to alternative discount rates as their cost profile is more evenly distributed across the 30-year contract period (hence discounting impacts on a higher proportion of overall project costs).
 This contrasts with the front-loaded cost profile of projects weighted towards construction, which gives discounting less opportunity to 'dampen' the resulting NPV figures.
-However the cost profile of projects with high O&M obligations is more similar to the smoothed distribution of PFI payments and, under such circumstances, discount rate changes are likely to have parallel impacts on the PSC and the
+However the cost profile of projects with high O&M obligations is more similar to the smoothed distribution of PFI payments and, under such circumstances, discount rate changes are likely to have parallel impacts on the PSC and the PFI option.